Just when the world was new and bursting forth with all manner of life swimming in the sea, flying through the air, and walking on the earth,

 But here is the truth: Jesus Christ came that we might have life and that we might have it more abundantly.
 In Him is life, and that life is the light of men.

-The early Christians were known for challenging the pagan culture of death that surrounded them.
+The early Christians openly challenged the pagan culture of death that surrounded them.

 They not only rejected the practice of infanticide but also rescued babies who had been abandoned to die.
 They honored life at all ages and all stages.

-May we follow their good examples and choose to protect and defend the gift of life.
+May we follow their good examples and choose to cherish and defend God’s gift of life.